12 Sexually Explicit Movies Streaming On Paramount+

 What To Expect: Though all of the mythological elements of Homer’s The Odyssey are missing from Uberto Pasolin’s The Return, this movie has enough violence, nudity, and drama to hold just about everyone over.

-Well, these erotic thrillers, mind-bending dramas, historical epics, and other sexually explicit movies available on Paramount+ should certainly do the trick.
+All of these erotic thrillers, mind-bending dramas, historical epics, and wild-as-hell sex comedies available on Paramount+ should certainly do the trick when you’re looking for something to set the mood tonight.

 Philip grew up in Louisiana (not New Orleans) before moving to St. Louis after graduating from Louisiana State University-Shreveport.
 When he's not writing about movies or television, Philip can be found being chased by his three kids, telling his dogs to stop barking at the mailman, or chatting about professional wrestling to his wife.
 Writing gigs with school newspapers, multiple daily newspapers, and other varied job experiences led him to this point where he actually gets to write about movies, shows, wrestling, and documentaries (which is a huge win in his eyes).
 If the stars properly align, he will talk about For Love Of The Game being the best baseball movie of all time.